 smarty.arpinet.am Listed by apt73 Ransomware Group

 On June 3, 2026, the Armenian real estate platform smarty.arpinet.am appeared on the leak site of the ransomware group apt73.
-The company, which manages property data for the Armenian market, had internal files exfiltrated during a ransomware attack.
+The company, which manages property data for the Armenian market, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose personal or property records passed through the platform could have information now in attackers’ hands.

 Public reporting indicates that apt73 posted the smarty.arpinet.am incident on its leak site, accessible via the ransomware.live aggregator.
 The data consists of internal files exfiltrated after the group deployed ransomware.
 No confirmed total of exposed records has been published, and the precise date of initial compromise is not yet public.
 The platform itself handles real estate listings, ownership details, and related personal information common in property transactions.